vipul-027/Github-Api/README.md

 # Github-Api
-I create a project that you can search github usernames and see their details with javascript❗️
+I create a project that you can search github usernames and see their details with javascript

 # Screenshot
 Here i have project screenshot :